bartlomiejkrzys/smcebi/README.md

 ```

-### Prerequisites
+## Prerequisites

-What things you need to install the software and how to install them
+What things you need to install beforehand and how to install them

-## For Ubuntu
+### For Ubuntu

 ```
 sudo apt-get install docker